+The adjusted LiDAR inventory attribute scenario provides a more accurate estimate of the forest inventory volumes, as indicated in Appendix A. In addition, using DBH criteria based on TFL 44 forecasted blocks as the minimum harvest age corresponds well with 95% culmination MAI age in the timber supply projections.
 Given the wide implementation of 95% culmination MAI age in timber supply analyses for BC coastal management units, this sensitivity scenario is selected to be further analyzed in all aspects of harvest statistics compared against the Base Case.

 Two different harvest flows were modelled for this scenario: step-down to maximize short-term AAC and NDEF.
-The detailed scenario description and comparison against the Base Case for the step-down harvest flow is presented below.
-And the harvest statistics for the NDEF is described in Section 4.23.
+The detailed scenario description and comparison against the Base Case for the step-down harvest flow is presented in Section 4.23.1.
+And the harvest statistics for the NDEF is described in Section 4.23.2.